opieters/MIRRA/firmware/README.md

 To initiate a firmware upload, hold the boot button and press the reset button (multiple tries may be necessary), then initiate the upload from the PlatformIO console.

 ## On RESET:
 Local filesystem data stored in the module will be cleared, but logs will remain intact.
+Data stored in attached SD cards is not removed (ESPCam picture data is always retained).

 Nodes will listen for any gateway discovery broadcasts for 5 minutes.
 If no gateway is found in this time, the node will default to a set sampling interval, but will never communicate.
 Manual `discovery` can always be initialised from the command line interface.